tueimage/essential-skills/linux-essentials.md

 ## Keep programs and scripts running after logging out

 If you lose connection with the server, everything you were running in the Terminal on that server stops running.
 This is not ideal.
 You can use a so-called terminal multiplexer or `tmux` to keep your scripts running in the background.
 To do this, type `tmux`.
 You will see a green bar appear at the bottom of the Terminal window, indicating that you are using the multiplexer.
 You can run anything you like inside this multiplexer window.
-To test it out, you can use the clock script we used before.
+To test it out, you can use the my_clock script we used before.

 To log out, you press <kbd>Ctrl-B</kbd> and then you press <kbd>D</kbd> to 'detach' from the current session.
 Anything you had running in the window will continue, even when you log out.
 When you want to go back to it, you can type the command `tmux -a` to 'attach' to the last session you had running. `tmux` is very powerful, allowing you to have multiple panels that run different things side-by-side.
 You can also have multiple sessions running in parallel, by detaching from the current session, and starting a new one by just typing `tmux` again.
 Use `tmux ls` to list all running sessions.
 With `tmux -a -t <session number>` you can attach to a specific session.